AllskyTeam/allsky/README.md

 * version **0.8.3.3**:
 	* Significantly enhanced Wiki - more pages and more information on existing pages.
 All known issues are described there as well as fixes / workarounds.
 	* Added an option to keograms to make them full width, even if few images were used in creating the keogram.
 In config.sh, set `KEOGRAM_EXTRA_PARAMETERS="--image-expand"`.
-	* Add a config.sh variable:
+	* Added/changed/deleted config.sh variables:
-	  * `WEBUI_DATA_FILES`: contains the name of one or more files that contain information to be added to the WebUI's "System" page.
+	  * Added `WEBUI_DATA_FILES`: contains the name of one or more files that contain information to be added to the WebUI's "System" page.
 See [this Wiki page[(https://github.com/thomasjacquin/allsky/wiki/allsky-portal-(WebUI)-settings) for more information.
+	  * Renamed `NIGHTS_TO_KEEP` to `DAYS_TO_KEEP` since it determines how many days of data to keep, not just nighttime data.
+If "", ALL days' data are kept.
+	  * Deleted `AUTO_DELETE`: its functionality is now in `DAYS_TO_KEEP`.
+	  * Added `WEB_DAYS_TO_KEEP`: specifies how many days of Allsky website images and videos to keep, if the website is installed on your Pi.
 	* Added a `--debug` option to `allsky/scripts/upload.sh` to aid in debugging uploads.
 	* Allsky will now stop with an error message on unrecoverable errors (e.g., not camera found).
 It used to keep restarting and failing forever.
 	* Removed the `allsky/scripts/filename.sh` file.